MarcoTribuz/FlowTransition/README.md

 ## Getting Started

-Add this package and kadira:flow-router (if you haven't already):
+Add this package and ostrio:flow-router-extra (if you haven't already):
 ~~~
-meteor add kadira:flow-router
+meteor add ostrio:flow-router-extra
 meteor add mcissel:flow-transition
 ~~~